jasonsbarr/SimplyJavaScript/README.md

 -   [What is computing?](0-computers-programming-and-javascript/0-getting-started.md#computing)
 -   [What is a computer?](0-computers-programming-and-javascript/0-getting-started.md#computers)
-    -   Human computers and calculating machines
-    -   1613: first known use of the word "computer"
-    -   From human to digital computers
 -   [What is computer science?](0-computers-programming-and-javascript/0-getting-started.md#computer-science)
-    -   The 3 big questions
-        -   What can we compute?
-        -   What's the best way to compute it?
-        -   What can we make or do with the result?
     -   [Systematic problem solving](0-computers-programming-and-javascript/0-getting-started.md#systematic-problem-solving)
     -   [Algorithms and thinking algorithmically](0-computers-programming-and-javascript/0-getting-started.md#algorithms-and-thinking-algorithmically)
 -   [Complexity and abstraction](0-computers-programming-and-javascript/0-getting-started.md#complexity-and-abstraction)
-    -   Programming as managing complexity
-    -   Abstraction lets us treat a complicated process as a simple understanding
-    -   Car example
-    -   Managing complexity is central to programming

-#### 1. Understanding programs, algorithms, and data
+#### 1. Understanding and writing JavaScript programs

+-   Hello, console: our first JavaScript program
+    -   How to access the JavaScript console
+    -   Writing your first JavaScript program
+    -   How the first program works
+    -   Try it yourself: exercises for further learning
 -   What is a program?
-A piece of written language that describes how the computer will perform a computation
-    -   Declarative vs. imperative programming styles
+-   Simple data types and operations
+    -   Numbers and arithmetic
+    -   Strings
+    -   Booleans and Boolean expressions
+    -   Type coercion
+-   Binding data to names: constants and variables

+#### 2. Simple algorithms and working with data

 -   Computation and algorithms
-        -   Computation: a rational process that transforms inputs into results
+    -   Computation: a rational process that transforms data into results
     -   Algorithm: a set of instructions, like a recipe, that tells a computer (mechanical or otherwise) how to perform a computation
 -   3 parts of an algorithm
     1. Set of instructions
     2. Flow of control
     3. Terminal condition
 -   Data, processing, and input/output
     -   Data is a symbol or symbols given meaning by specific acts of interpretation (information is data plus interpreted context)
     -   Computation turns data into information by placing it in an interpretive context meaningful to humans
     -   The algorithm that transforms data into information is itself also data
     -   Data is given structure by one or more programs in the computer so it can be stored and retrieved in meaningful and useful ways
 -   Managing program state
     -   The computer's or program's sequential memory (not memory as storage)
     -   A current snapshot of the computer's/program's current position in relation to the task it is currently in the process of performing
     -   The current values a program holds/references in memory based on where the program is with regards to its overall process of execution
     -   A computer's or program's output at any given time is completely determined as a function of current inputs and state
     -   Managing machine and program state is one of the most crucial (and difficult!) tasks a programmer must perform
 -   The program gets data as input, performs operations on the data that move it through various states in the process, and outputs the resulting new information

-#### 2. Programming languages: what they are and how they work
+#### 3. Programming languages: what they are and how they work

 -   Programming languages are languages
     -   Digital representation of human language